EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Generate the pseudo-random nonce N_U

-* Choose an unused session identifier S_U and store it for the length of the protocol.
+* Choose a session identifier S_U which is not in use and store it for the length of the protocol.
+The session identifier SHOULD be different from other relevant concurrent session identifiers used by Party U. The session identifier MAY be used with the protocol for which EDHOC establishes traffic keys/master secret, in which case S_U SHALL be different from the concurrently used session identifiers of that protocol.

 * Format message_1 as specified in {{sym-msg1-form}}.